SergioSediq/halloween-cat-ghost/README.md

 # 🎃 Halloween Window Cat & Ghost Animation 👻

 A spooky, atmospheric Halloween scene featuring an animated black cat sitting by a window with a floating ghost passing by.
-Built entirely with **HTML and CSS**—no JavaScript, just pure CSS magic bringing this cozy yet eerie Halloween night to life.
+Built entirely with **HTML and CSS**, no JavaScript, just pure CSS magic bringing this cozy yet eerie Halloween night to life.

 ---